unazed/python-micro--optimizations/README.md

 So this table agrees with the fact `list(seq)` is slower, so with this one can deduce that `list(seq)` is slower for all lists of magnitude under (thereabout) `1024`.

-But I don't want a *rough* assumption, so I'll test for all values between 512 and 1024 non-inclusively.
+But I don't want a *rough* assumption, so I'll test for all values between 512 and 1024 exclusively.
 All in steps of `32` because I don't want the table to be humongous.

 | Operation | Amount of Elements | Time Taken |